BeeNag/tiy-front-end-course/week-03/day-02/solutions.md

       var text4 = document.createTextNode ("The Shard's construction began in March 2009");
       span.appendChild (text4);
       element3.appendChild (span);
       var text5 = document.createTextNode ("; it was topped out on 30 March 2012 and inaugurated on 6 July 2012.
 Practical completion was achieved in November 2012.
-The tower's privately operated observation deck, the View from the Shard, was opened to the public on");
+The tower's privately operated observation deck, the View from the Shard, was opened to the public on ");
       element3.appendChild (text5);
       var strong = document.createElement ("strong");
       var text6 = document.createTextNode ("1 February 2013");